Mineman130Dev/JoltNotes/README.md

 ### System Requirements

-- macOS on Intel-based Macs
+- macOS Intel-based: macOS Monterey or later
-- Tested on macOS Sequoia 15.3.2 and Monterey 12.7.6
+- macOS Silicon-based: Apple M1 Chip or later

 ## Resolving macOS Security Warnings

-When first launching JoltNotes Lite, you may encounter a security warning stating "JoltNotesLite is damaged and can't be opened."
+When first launching JoltNotes, you may encounter a security warning stating "JoltNotes is damaged and can't be opened."
 This is due to macOS Gatekeeper security features.

 ### Option 1: Using System Settings

 1. Try to open the app
 2. Go to System Settings > Privacy & Security
-3. Look for a message about JoltNotesLite and click "Open Anyway"
+3. Look for a message about JoltNotes and click "Open Anyway"

 ### Option 2: Using Terminal